-Today after breakfast we will drive to Ait Benhaddou.
+Today after breakfast, we will drive to Ait Benhaddou.
 In the old days, the fortified kasbah Ait Benhaddou was a trading place on the Sahara routes.
-Nowadays it’s a UNESCO world heritage and location for movies like The Gladiator and the series Game of Thrones.
+Nowadays it’s a UNESCO World Heritage Site and location for movies like The Gladiator and the series Game of Thrones.
 We will roam through its small streets and experience a glimpse of history.
 We will stay in a hotel nearby.

 Day 4 – Zagora

-The journey will continue with the ride to Zagora today, This will bring us in the direction of the Sahara desert; a 5 hours drive today.
-Because we have the comfort of our own mini-bus we can stop wherever we want.
-For example to admire the view and take pictures or to stretch the legs, drink some Moroccan tea and check the souvenirs that are being sold along the road.
+The journey continues with the ride to Zagora today.
+This will bring us in the direction of the Sahara Desert; We have a 5-hour drive today.
+Because we have the comfort of our own mini-bus, we can stop wherever we want.
+For example, to admire the view and take pictures or to stretch our legs, drink some Moroccan tea and check the souvenirs that are being sold along the road.

 We will also stop at the film location of Ouarzazate along the way.
 It’s fascinating to see all the film sets and stroll from ancient Egypt to the narrow streets of Jerusalem.
 Afterward, we’ll continue our journey through the Draa Valley to Zagora, and take a stroll through the palm groves, explore the kasbahs and wander around the surrounding countryside.
 We will stay in a hotel in Zagora.